 - Consistent dividends have been a feature of previous share classes

 Calculus Capital was founded by John Glencross and Susan McDonald in 1996; both are still actively involved with the firm today.
 They made their first EIS investment in 1996 and launched the UK’s first approved EIS fund in 1999 (it raised £1 million).
-Calculus manages over £130 million, predominantly in the EIS with a smaller amount in the VCT.
+Calculus manages £147 million, predominantly in EIS funds with a smaller amount in the VCT.

 Target return and strategy